 As I said in one of my first post, I entered into the “Otome” world thanks to the adaptation of “Amnesia (アムネシア Amuneshia)” video game to anime.
 I also mentioned how I fell in love with the illustrations.
-The main reason this happens to me, apart from the beauty of the drawings, it’s cause I admire the way the illustrator achieves all characters seem to belong to the same game and, at the same time, keep their singularity.
+The main reason this happens to me, apart from the beauty of the drawings, it’s because I admire the way the illustrator achieves all characters seem to belong to the same game and, at the same time, keep their singularity.

 This is why I think it’s worth analyzing the character design of this Otome.
 Then, let’s begin!

 Amnesia is a Japanese visual novel series developed by Idea Factory and classified as an Otome game.
 I’m going to centralize my article to the first one, entitled “Amnesia: Memories”, since it’s the only one translated into the English language.
 This video game was released in 2013 in Japan and in 2015 in EUA.

 Inside the game, it’s necessary to choose a route based on the symbolic suit symbol from the standard French card deck, having five storylines in total: Heart, Spade, Clover, Diamond and Joker.
 Inside all the storylines, the heroine wakes up one day with, as the game’s title says, amnesia.
 Since this day, a spirited called Orion has been attached to her to help the heroine because it’s the only way he can depart and return to his own word.

 From the initial screen and from the first choice one has to do in the game, the creators communicate that the design is primordially based in the visual elements that has a relationship with the card deck.